 Being a carer is hard.
 The focus is often on the needs of the care receiver.
-Yet the carer can often be on call 24/7 often for months or years on end.
+Yet the carer can be on call 24/7 for months or years on end.
 It is exhausting and leaves little time for sleep or time to contemplate your own needs and health.

 In care partnerships, both parties are often concerned about having external care providers.
 It is a significant act of generosity to insist your carer accesses support and respite regularly.